Call for a Free Quote 01733 973 038

 How much has been paid out so far?

-Speaking about the money being paid back to pensioners, former Pensions Minister Steve Webb, stated:
+Speaking previously about the money being paid back to pensioners, former Pensions Minister Steve Webb, stated:

 “The process of correcting state pension errors began nearly three years ago but still only around half of the money has been paid so far.